Dover, OH

 About Dover, OH

-Dover is a mid-sized city in Ohio with a population of 13,094 residents.
-The median household income is $61,918 per year, which is near the national average.
-The median age in Dover is 40.4 years.
+Dover is a mid-sized city located in Ohio with a population of 13,094 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $61,918 per year, which is 18% below the national median of $75,149.
+The median age of 40.4 years is close to the US median age of 38.9 years.

 Cost of Living in Dover, OH